programminghistorian/ph-submissions/en/drafts/originals/space-place-gazetteers.md

 You can also annotate places indexed in the WHG to create 'collections', which you can read more about [on the WHG website](https://whgazetteer.org/tutorials/collections/).
 Creating collections allows you to record complex information about places, to link places to one another based on a theme of your choosing, and to drive traffic from the WHG to any website you identify.

-Once you have geographic information (e.g. latitude and longitude coordinates), you can also make a variety of maps to visualize this information using desktop or web-based Geographic Information System (GIS) software.
+Once you have geographic information (e.g. latitude and longitude coordinates), you can also make a variety of maps to visualize this information using desktop or web-based GIS software.
 Using the data you created in this lesson, for example, you could produce a map showing all (or a subset of) the places through which Benjamin of Tudela traveled using QGIS, an open-source desktop software for making GIS maps.
 You can get started with it using [this *Programming Historian* lesson](https://programminghistorian.org/en/lessons/qgis-layers).

 ## Conclusion

-Recent scholarship has emphasized that the field of spatial history is not synonymous with the domain of historical GIS.[^12] Indeed, the intellectual history of spatial representation reflects the fact that maps have not often been widely used tools for recording information about the geographical settings for human activity.[^13] Today, when we use navigation apps to find directions to destinations, we are interacting with gazetteers, not reading maps.
+Recent scholarship has emphasized that the field of spatial history is not synonymous with the domain of historical GIS.[^12] Indeed, the intellectual history of spatial representation reflects the fact that maps have not usually been the most widely used tools for recording information about the geographical settings for human activity.[^13] Even today, when we use navigation apps to find directions to destinations, for example, we are interacting with gazetteers, not reading maps.
 Despite these insights, education for spatial history tends to focus almost exclusively on GIS training.

 One purpose of this lesson has been to demonstrate why GIS may not be the best starting point for many spatial history projects, and to explain why you may want to begin with a gazetteer instead.
 In that spirit, we conclude with a checklist that may assist in determining the strategy that will work best for your project and your research objectives: